KerryDRX/ENGG1340_Group66/README.md

 #### 5)	Show records.
 Our system can show all the records save in the system by standard output.
 Also, the net income based on all records in the presented list will be shown to users.
 #### 6)	Write records to file
-Our system can create a file called "Financial_Records.txt" and output all the records to this file.
-If users choose this command multiple times, the system will overwrite this file.
+Our system can create a file according to the file name provided by users and output all records to this file.
+An error message will be printed if our system cannot open the file.
 #### 7)	Search records.
 Our system allows users to search for certain records by amount, type, account, and date.
 All they need to do is to follow the guidance and answer some questions.
 They can choose whether to search by certain piece of information or not.
 And if they search by amount, they need to provide the minimum and maximum amount of money.
 If they search by date, they need to provide the earliest date and latest date.
 #### 8)	Check financial states.